Pythm/ad-ElectricalManagement/info.md

 # ad-Electrical Management

-> [!NOTE]
-> This README is currently under construction.
-Some configurations have changed or will change to make them more understandable during this process.
-Documentation on changes will only be given after the first release.
-Stay tuned!

 The purpose of this app is to help reduce your electricity bill by:
 - Automating charging times for electric vehicles (EVs), so they charge during off-peak hours when electricity rates are lower.
 - Turning up/down heating sources and on/off hot water boilers based on electricity prices.